alexohneander/schaffner/README.md

 # Schaffner

-A Ruby on Rails module for integrating a simple Search Engine into your Rails application.
+A Ruby on Rails gem for integrating a simple Search Engine into your Rails application.

 ## Overview